IRONCLAD PISSALADIÈRE OR CARAMELISED ONION TART

 I chose to caramelise my onions slowly in the oven but if you want to speed things up, doing it on the stove top is just as delicious.

-I used Sabato’s Talata White Anchovies, which I just love.
+I used Sabato’s Talatta White Anchovies, which I just love.
 They’re very delicate in flavour and mouthfeel and are preserved in the most delicious extra virgin olive oil, which I’ve saved for later use.
 The Cornicabra pitted olives are wonderful.
 Juicy, plump and not overly salty.

 If you haven’t got Sabato ingredients on hand, don’t let this stop you!
 Just replace with anchovies and olives of your choice.